nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ## Pre-Requisites

-- You must an F5 Distributed Cloud account, with access to the Nginx One Service.
+- You must have an F5 Distributed Cloud account, with access to the Nginx One Service.
 - You must have the NginxPlus image from Lab1
 - You must have Docker installed and running
 - You must have Docker-compose installed